London General: History

+Goat Road (now Ellis Road) was opened on 25 March 2023 as a replacement for Waterside Way (PL) garage, with routes, staff and vehicles transferring from Waterside Way after London General's lease on the site expired.
+The depot uses the code 'GM', last used for the operator's Victoria garage on Gillingham Street.

 Merton (AL)

-As of January 2023, Merton garage operate routes 44, 57, 131, 152, 163, 164, 200, 219, 280, 413 and 470.
-It also runs the St. Bede's School private bus services 514 and 519, which run between the Caterham area and the school, on behalf of Surrey County Council.
+Merton garage operates routes 57, 131, 152, 157, 163, 164, 200, 219, 413 and 493.

 History

+Merton was, for many years, the largest of the London General Omnibus Company's garages and continued to boast high allocations in the early days of London Transport.
 The garage was modernised in 1960, and again in 1991 when a new roof was fitted and various stores and welfare areas were moved to provide a larger, unobstructed parking area, which had previously been long and narrow.

-Merton was also responsible for the maintenance of vehicles for route 200 in 1988/9 after the withdrawal of the Cityrama sightseeing company, whilst the route was operated from Sutton garage.
+Merton garage was responsible for the maintenance of vehicles for route 200 between 1988 and 1989 after the withdrawal of the Cityrama sightseeing company, whilst the route was operated from Sutton garage.

 The garage has become Go-Ahead London's head office, following the sale of Raleigh House, Mitcham and the acquisition of the former pub (King's Head, Merton) next door.